ccheng91/Chen_etal_2018/README.md

 # Chen_etal_2018
 Codes and data for Bayesian RN model and multi-species occupancy model with random effects

-Based on work from: Cheng Chen, Ruichang Quan, Guanghong Cao, Hongpei Yang, A. Cole Burton, Michael Meitner, Jedediah Brodie.
-2018.
-Law enforcement, community outreach, and conservation outcomes.
-Comparing protected area management and mammal diversity in a biodiversity hotspot in southwestern China.
-In press.
+Based on work from: Chen, Cheng, Rui‐Chang Quan, Guanghong Cao, Hongpei Yang, A. Cole Burton, Michael Meitner, and Jedediah F. Brodie.
+"Effects of law enforcement and community outreach on mammal diversity in a biodiversity hotspot."
+Conservation Biology (2018).

 corresponding author Cheng Chen (chengchen0613@gmail.com)